joergschultzelutter/mpad/docs/INSTALLATION.md

 - By default, MPAD already supports a couple of OpenStreetMap object categories.
 If you want to add more categories, change the ```osm_supported_keyword_categories``` list.
 Note that you are required to use the OSM native category wording - see comment below.
 - Change the ```mpad_default_user_agent``` of you run your own MPAD instance and/or fork the repo.
 - Configure the SMTP / IMAP settings in you want to enable email positioning support.
 Set server ports to 0 if you want to disable email.
 If ```mpad_imap_mail_retention_max_days``` is NOT set to zero, all sent emails from that account will be permanently deleted (moved to trash) after x days (configurable).
 Use this option with caution and use a separate email account unless you want to experience an accidental spring cleaning of your email account's "Sent" folder :-).
+- ```mpad_dwd_warncells``` mainly targets German users.
+If you polulate this dictionary with a valid Warncell ID code, MPAD will look up severe Wx warnings from the Deutscher Wetterdienst and broadcast them for you.
+Enter the Warncell ID as key and the 2-3 character license plate for the region as value identifier - or keep that dictionary empty.
+WX warnings will get broadcasted as bulletins every hour.

 Excerpt from ```mpad_config.py```:
 ```python